We LOVE this White Almond Sour Cream Cake recipe from scratch. It is delicious, moist, and it holds up perfectly to fondant.

-We LOVE this white almond sour cream cake recipe.
-It is delicious, moist, and it holds up perfectly to fondant.
-This has been one of our most popular scratch recipes on My Cake School over the years, and is definitely one of my favorites!
+This “WASC” cake has been one of our most popular scratch recipes on My Cake School over the years, and is definitely one of my favorites!

-The almond flavor in this recipe is very subtle, however if you truly don’t like almond, you will notice it.
+I just love the balance of vanilla with a hint of almond in this flavorful recipe.
+However, as subtle as the almond flavoring is, if you are truly not a fan of almond, you are going to notice it.
 No worries!
-Simply leave out the almond flavoring and you will have an amazingly most and flavorful White Sour Cream Cake!
+Simply leave out the almond flavoring and you will have an amazingly moist and flavorful White Sour Cream Cake!

 The mixing method used in this cake recipe is known as the Reverse Creaming Method.
 You will notice that the order that the ingredients are added is different than the traditional method of mixing.

 We have several cake recipes in our Recipes section that call for the Reverse Creaming Method.
 (We first read about this method in Rose Levy-Beranbaum’s The Cake Bible, and have been experimenting with incorporating it into many of our favorite cake recipes ever since).